 - Book direct flights if possible for less chance of mishaps and a smoother experience for your dog.

-- Get an airline approved crate for your pooch.
+- Get an airline-approved crate for your pooch.
 (Make him feel comfortable in the same by training in the weeks preceding the flight.

-Travelling with pets in India?
+Traveling with pets in India?

-Air India – Pet animals can be carried as an accompanied baggage or shipped as Cargo.
+Air India – Pet animals can be carried as accompanied baggage or shipped as Cargo.
 You will have to make this request at the time of making your booking.
 The staff will advise you about certain formalities that you will have to complete.